 Next we wanted to “black out” the chrome grill using Tamiya Matte Black paint for plastic.
 We masked off the chrome headlights, hit it with a few good coats of black paint, and let it dry in the sun for a good half hour.
 Once dry, apply the headlight decals.

 Now that the copper paint has dried it was time to spray our second coat of Tamiya Silver paint onto the outside of the body.
 You will need to externally mask off the windows before spraying the outside of the body otherwise you will end up with a body that is one solid color, windows and all!
 We used Tamiya masking tape and a sharp hobby knife to make our own.
 Mask off an area a little bigger than the window and gently cut the excess tape away from the window line.
 Unfortunately, we got a little ahead of ourselves and forgot to shoot photos of this step, and the layer of silver paint on the outside of the body.
 Once the silver is completely dry, spray the last color onto the outside of the body, and remove the window masks.
+We used Tamiya Olive Drab paint to complete the look we wanted.
 Apply decals as needed, attach the cage to the body, and install the front grill.
 Now we have a flat green paint scheme that will reflect proper scale trail damage as time goes on.

 That brings us to the end of our quick paint tutorial for Lexan bodies.
 Needless to say we are excited to get this body mounted up to our Ascender and hit the trails.
 We see some significant trail damage headed our way.
 Thanks again for checking out the RPP Hobby blog!